juancvilla/python-random-quote/README.md

-# Let's Write a Python Quote Bot!
+# Let's move to Docker and then move to Openshift Python Quote Bot!

 This repository will get you started with building a quote bot in Python.
 It's meant to be used along with the [Learning Lab](https://lab.github.com) intro to Python.